gracelang/language/standard.md

 The Boolean literals are `true` and `false`.

 ```
 type Boolean =  {

     not -> Boolean
     prefix ! -> Boolean
     // the negation of self

     && (other: BlockOrBoolean) -> Boolean
     // return true when self and other are both true

     || (other: BlockOrBoolean) -> Boolean
     // return true when either self or other (or both) are true
 }
 ```

-In conditions in `if` statements, and in shortcircult Boolean operators, a Block returning a boolean may be used instead of a Boolean.
+In conditions in `if` statements, and in the operators `&&` and `||`, a Block returning a boolean may be used instead of a Boolean.
+This means that `&&` and `||` can be used as “shortcircuit”, also known as “non-commutative”, operators: they will evaluate their argument only if necessary.

 ```
 type BlockBoolean = { apply -> Boolean }
-type BlockOrBoolean = BlockBoolean | Block
+type BlockOrBoolean = BlockBoolean | Boolean
 ```

 Point